October 27, 2021

 - Nerve injuries and lacerations

 - Thumb Arthritis (CMC Arthritis)

 Treatment can include everything from surgery to home therapy, hand therapy, or medical management.

 Beacon Orthopaedics is Here for You

 At Beacon Orthopaedics & Sports Medicine, we have expanded our hand & wrist team to include 10 fellowship-trained hand & wrist surgeons.
-We offer the most comprehensive treatment options, now including consultations, hand therapy, and a new Clifton Hand Surgery Center.
+We offer the most comprehensive treatment options, now including consultations, hand therapy.
 Beacon physicians’ first priority is to get you back to doing what you love as quickly as the healing process allows.
 There are no shortcuts when it comes to hand or wrist recovery.
 If you have pain and need to embark on your own recovery journey, schedule an appointment with our team of hand and wrist experts today.